How can the tank be used?

 Do you provide any ongoing support or service plan?

-We have a installation team that can come in conduct major repairs?
+Do we have an installation team that can come to conduct major repairs?

 What if we need to relocate a tank to a new building is that possible?

-We ask future customer to think about removal when the tank is installed both with the present location and the future location, with the correct sized door so as to not have to completely disassemble the tank to facilitate relocation.
-Our same installation, will make the relocation as seamless as possible.
-If some disassembly is required then that can be done to reassemble the tank to it to perform and look as it did before relocation and for additional charge can be upgraded at the same time.
+We ask that future customer to think about removal when the tank is installed both with the present location and the future location, with the correct sized door so as to not have to completely disassemble the tank to facilitate relocation.
+Our same installation will make the relocation as seamless as possible.
+If some disassembly is required then that can be done to reassemble the tank to make it perform and look as it did before relocation and for an additional charge can be upgraded at the same time.